 Many children have not had the best start in life; sadly, they might have suffered trauma and loss, neglect and abuse.
 They need safe and loving homes with foster carers who understand and have life experiences with an inherent empathy to make things better.

 We need foster carers with skills and experience in caring for children.

-‘Not for Profit Charities’ need Foster carers who have dedication, compassion, and a shared vision; to be the best for vulnerable children.
-Foster carers can be single, married, living together, straight or gay.
+‘Not for Profit Charities’ need Foster carers with dedication, compassion, and a shared vision to be the best for vulnerable children.
+Foster carers can be single, married, living together, straight, or gay.
 They can live in rented accommodation, own their property, smoke cigarettes, and some may not; (if you smoke, you will not get approved for children under five years of age).

 You don’t need academic qualifications to foster children.
 The best foster carers are those with life experiences raising their own families or supporting children.
 They may have been in care themselves or had parents who fostered; every foster carer is as unique as each child; therefore, matching them together is the glue to a better future.

 What is the best type of foster care for you?

 When you decide to foster, you need to determine the fostering type that reflects your motivation to foster.
 What kind of fostering fits this motivation?

 Firstly, the highest demand is for foster carers to provide a safe home for siblings as ‘sibling foster carers’.
 Secondly, there is a massive demand for ‘Parent and Child foster carers to help Mum’s and their babies stay together; finally, there is a vast demand for foster carers to support older children and teenagers.